 How to care for your MAKO Japanese Steel Knives

-Owning a MAKO Japanese steel knife is an investment in precision, quality, and professional performance.
-Renowned for their exceptional sharpness and durability, these knives are engineered to deliver clean, precise cuts every time.
+Owning a MAKO Japanese steel knife is an investment in precision, quality and professional performance.

 How to clean your knife